-- 4.25.1 The town centre is served by several car parks managed by Herefordshire Council at which charges apply.
+- 4.23.1 The town centre is served by several car parks managed by Herefordshire Council at which charges apply.
 These provide for short term access by residents and visitors as well as longer term provision for those working in the centre.
-There are also some private car parks, either linked to facilities such as supermarkets (e.g. Aldi) or strictly for those working in or visiting specific businesses. - 4.25.2 Herefordshire Council data from 2011 and 2012 suggests that none of the car parks is ever full and some are poorly used; this is unlikely to be different in 2019.
-The limited usage may be a result of poor location, a lack of clear signage (something visitors have noted) and/or concern about charges. - 4.25.3 While there is at present no reason to suggest that any of the car parks may no longer be necessary, and given other policies and projects to promote more use of the town centre, it may be the case over the plan period that one or more car park sites is no longer needed and can be put forward for development. - 4.25.4 Much of this ambition cannot be addressed through Neighbourhood Plan policies but through action projects, see Section 6.
-However, one policy is appropriate, as opposite.
+There are also some private car parks, either linked to facilities such as supermarkets (e.g. Aldi) or strictly for those working in or visiting specific businesses. - 4.23.2 Herefordshire Council data from 2011 and 2012 suggests that none of the car parks is ever full and some are poorly used; this is unlikely to be different in 2019.
+The limited usage may be a result of poor location, a lack of clear signage (something visitors have noted) and/or concern about charges. - 4.23.3 While there is at present no reason to suggest that any of the car parks may no longer be necessary, and given other policies and projects to promote more use of the town centre, it may be the case over the plan period that one or more car park sites is no longer needed and can be put forward for development. - 4.23.4 Action projects in Section 7 also seek to address related matters.

-4.24 Rationalising Car Parks (...continued)
+4.23 Rationalising Car Parks (...continued)